 Compatibility level for Analysis Services tabular models

-The compatibility level refers to release-specific behaviors in the Analysis Services engine.
-For example, DirectQuery and tabular object metadata have different implementations depending on the compatibility level.
+The compatibility level refers to functionality and feature enhancements in both the Analysis Services engine and in tabular model metadata.
 In-general, you should choose the latest compatibility level supported by your servers.